hbshih/FYP_1/README.md

+# Submitted files
+* Full code for the project
+* Assets (Images) used in this project
+* Executable XCWorkspace Xcode File

 # Food Diary App - FoodyLife
 ‘FoodyLife’ is an app that helps users track their daily diet by allowing them to keep their own food diary.
 The app shows neither calories nor numbers; instead, users have only to take a picture, enter their diet information, then they are able their overall diet balance.
 It is very simple and highly effective.
 Users can explore their eating habits visually, improving self-consciousness about eating habits.